dkhenry/rethinkjava/README.md

 Converting the instance methods to actually take in parmaters ( this will help in finding compile time defects, and documentation )

+# Building From Source
+Rethink Java uses Maven as its build system.
+If you want to build from source make sure you have maven installed as well as the procol buffer compiler for java.
+On fedora this should get you the required packages

+    yum install maven protobuf protobuf-java

+Once you have the required packages and the source checked out you can build Rethink Java and install it to your local maven cache by running

+    mvn clean install

+If you get a new ql2.proto file you _must_ add the package definition to the top of it ( package com.rethinkdb;)

+Rethink Java also ships with a test suite which can be ran with the test target.
+You must be running a instance of rethink-db on localhost to run the tests

+    mvn test

+If your interested in the code coverage jacoco is configured to run a code coverage report after testing its located here

+    target/site/jacoco/index.html

 # Planned API
 I want to keep this API as close to the official API's as I can.
 This is an example of what I will try to accomplish